DINA-community/DDDC-Netbox-plugin/docs/test_guide.md

 Assign IPv4 Address as primary under each device

-> Note: This check should be automated
+> Note: This steps should be automated

 ## Device Import